MechanicalRock/mechanicalrock.github.io/_posts/2018-05-16-inception-pipelines-pt3.markdown

 If you've been following along with these posts then it is a simple as diffing the files and copying across the relevant bits for `aws_seed.yml` and any of the other files you're missing.

-If not (I try not to judge you too much), you should be able to open a command prompt, change directory into either the `non-production` or `production` folder and then just follow the steps from [Part 1](http://localhost:4000/aws/continuous/deployment/2018/03/01/inception-pipelines-pt1.html)
+If not (I'll try not to judge you too much), you should be able to open a command prompt, change directory into either the `non-production` or `production` folder and then just follow the steps from [Part 1](http://localhost:4000/aws/continuous/deployment/2018/03/01/inception-pipelines-pt1.html)

 ## Wrapping Up